sodadata/docs/soda/legacy.md

 ## Documentation

-The GitHub repository for the legacy tools has been archived but is still read-only accessible, including the documentation:
+The GitHub repository for the legacy tools has been archived but is still read-only accessible, including the documentation.
 * <a href="https://github.com/sodadata/soda-sql/tree/main/docs" target="_blank">Soda SQL</a>
 * <a href="https://github.com/sodadata/soda-sql/tree/main/docs" target="_blank">Soda Spark</a>